microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 1. **Small Pool** - Holds small buffers (of configurable size).
 Used by default for all normal read/write operations.
 Multiple small buffers are chained together in the RecyclableMemoryStream class and abstracted into a single stream.
 2. **Large Pool** - Holds large buffers, which are only used when you must have a single, contiguous buffer, such as a call to GetBuffer().

 A RecyclableMemoryStream starts out by using a small buffer, chaining additional ones as the stream capacity grows.
-Should you ever call `GetBuffer()` and the length is greater than single small buffer's capacity, then the small buffers are converted to a single large buffer.
+Should you ever call `GetBuffer()` and the length is greater than a single small buffer's capacity, then the small buffers are converted to a single large buffer.
+You can also request a stream with an initial capacity; if that capacity is larger than the small pool block size, a single large buffer will be assigned from the start.
+If you requeset a capacity larger than the maximum poolable size, you will still get a stream back, but the buffers will not be pooled.

 There are two versions of the large pool: Linear or Exponential.